-If you run short of fun ideas this summer, then this free printable summer bucket list is just what you need!
-There are so many wonderful kids crafts and activities to do and so much time to do them, but not all activities have to be crafty.
+If you run short of fun ideas this summer, then this free printable summer bucket list is just what you need.
 This summer, keep track of all of your adventures and pick a new one to do each day!

 Why this idea works

 We’ve put together more than 80 fun summer activities and put them into a free bucket list that you can print out today.
 Have other ideas?
 Write anything we may have missed on a slip of paper and drop them in as well.
 We’ve included several blank spaces, so you can add your own!